justcoded/coding-standards/docs/php/coding-style.md

 }
 ```

-You can combine property promotion and classic syntax.
+You MAY combine property promotion and classic syntax.

 :warning: ***Acceptable***
 ```php